microsoft/spektate/README.md

 Currently, Spektate consists of a command line interface and a simple dashboard prototype.
 The instructions to use both are below.

+Note: Spektate dashboard will delete deployments when their corresponding builds/releases have expired in Azure DevOps.

 ## Onboard a Bedrock project to use Spektate

 Follow the steps in this [guide](https://github.com/CatalystCode/spk/blob/master/docs/service-introspection-onboarding.md) to onboard a project to use Spektate.

 ## Dashboard prototype